frankelavsky/academic_homepage/talks/2023-visualizing-knowledge-script.md

 ---

+This is an example of one of our design system components at Visa, a stacked bar chart using almost entirely default settings for color, spacing, typography, and accessibility.

-An example of this is on the left I'm showing how we might describe a single bar inside of a stacked bar chart.
+In this particular example, I'm showing how we described a single bar inside of a stacked bar chart.
 This description is visually hidden but read by technology called a screen reader.
 Blind folks are the most common users of screen readers, but are not the only ones.

 The text at the bottom shows the screen reader announcing Product Category: 2.
 Building: A. Count: 15.
 Stacked bar 2 of 3.
 This matches the visual tooltip on the chart.